What business expenses can your limited company claim for?

 Accountancy fees

 What your accountant charges you to do your company’s accounts is allowable.
-This includes tax-planning advice, Companies House fees, as well as the cost of forming your company in the first place (If you set up your company yourself, or hired a company formation service, you can still claim these costs in full).
+This includes tax-planning advice, Companies House fees, and the cost of forming your company in the first place (If you set up your company yourself, or hired a company formation service, you can still claim these costs in full).

 Some accountants also roll the cost of preparing your personal tax return into their total fee.